pkavinash/Home-Assistant-4-Channel-Relay-With-Physical-Button-Using-Arduino-and-MQTT/README.md

 ## Installation

- - Open <code>secret.h</code> and change Bynk Auth code, Wifi settings, server settings and few other parameters as per your project requirement.
+ - Open <code>secret.h</code> and change Wifi settings, server settings and few other parameters as per your project requirement.
  - Open <code>settings.h</code> - Usually you don't need to change any values here, but if you need any customization feel free play with it.

 ## Hardware Connection